 This 3M auto-darkening welding helmet has two memory modes that allow you to set individual settings for dark shade, light-to-dark switching sensitivity, and dark-to-light delay.
 The silver front panel houses external controls, giving you fast and easy access to both grinding and memory modes.
 The viewing area is 2.8 x 4.2 inches, and the lens switches from light to dark shade in around 1/10,000 of a second.
 Plus, the battery lasts up to 2,000 hours!
 Reviewers call this high-end helmet “top-notch,” writing that it’s worth the extra money.

 If you’re just getting started with welding, you might not want to spend hundreds of dollars on a high-tech welding helmet.
-Instead, a entry-level option like the Doitpower Auto-Darkening Welding Helmet might be a good option, as it features a variable shade lens that adjust from shade #9 to #13.
+Instead, an entry-level option like the Doitpower Auto-Darkening Welding Helmet might be a good option, as it features a variable shade lens that adjusts from shade #9 to #13.

-Best Auto-Darkening: Jackson Safety 46131 Insight Variable Auto Darkening Welding Helmet
+Best Auto-Darkening: Jackson Safety Ultra-Lightweight Insight Variable Auto Darkening Filter Welding Helmet

 This welding helmet can be used for MIG, TIG, and arc welding, and it has a wide viewing area that measures 3.93 x 2.36 inches.
 There are four independent auto-dimming sensors, sensitivity and delay adjustments, and easy-to-use digital controls.
 Reviewers particularly like the headgear of this helmet, as it’s comfortable and easy to adjust, and many say it’s a good helmet for both beginners and more experienced welders.

 Best Passive: Lincoln Electric Passive Welding Helmet, K2800-1